How to Get Rid of Fungus Gnats in Houseplants (2-Step Method)

-1. Kill the larvae — Water your plants with Mosquito Bits “tea” (BTI bacteria) weekly
+1. Kill the larvae — water your plants with Mosquito Bits “tea” (BTI bacteria) every time you water.

-2. Trap the adults — Place yellow sticky traps near the soil surface
+2. Trap the adults — place yellow sticky traps flat on the soil surface.

-This combo breaks the breeding cycle.
-Expect full elimination in 4-6 weeks with consistent treatment.
-Below, I’ll walk you through exactly how I did it.
+This combination breaks the breeding cycle.
+Expect full elimination in 4–6 weeks with consistent treatment — below, I’ll walk you through exactly how I did it.

 What Are Fungus Gnats?
 (And Why They Love Your Plants)

-Fungus gnat compared to fruit fly - identification guide
+Fungus gnat compared to a fruit fly for identification

 5 Signs You Have a Fungus Gnat Problem

-1. Tiny flies hovering around your plants — especially after watering
+1. Tiny flies hovering around your plants — especially right after watering

-2. Flies that seem attracted to your face — they love CO2
+2. Flies that seem attracted to your face — they’re following your CO₂

-3. Slow plant growth or yellowing leaves — larvae may be eating roots
+3. Slow growth or yellowing leaves — larvae may be feeding on roots

-4. White, translucent larvae in the soil — look for them in the top inch
+4. White, translucent larvae in the soil — look in the top inch

-If your plant’s growth has slowed or leaves are turning yellow, fungus gnat larvae might be damaging the roots.
-Check out my guide on why your plant is turning yellow to rule out other causes.
+If your plant’s growth has slowed or its leaves are yellowing, gnat larvae may be damaging the roots — though my guide on why plant leaves turn yellow helps you rule out the more common causes (usually watering) first.

 Potato slice test for detecting fungus gnat larvae in houseplant soil